What Are Music Hashtags and Why Do They Matter?

 - Identify emerging artists and trends 6 to 12 months before they break publicly

-- Validate whether your marketing strategy is reaching real listeners or just generating vanity metrics
+- Validate whether your marketing approach is reaching real listeners or just generating vanity metrics

 FAQ